josiahn99/kc1yqn-website/projects/propagation/index.md

 ### Next Steps

 Now that I have inputted repeaters and topographical data into QGIS, there is an opportunity for a lot more analysis to align observations with theory.
 The envelope on how far I can receive is much greater than initially expected, but there is still room to investigate exactly exactly how far I can reach.
 There isn't generally accurate data on repeater heights, but I can do rough estimates, and use topographical data to fill in the blanks.
-Eventually, I'd also like to incorporate freznel zones into the analysis and use the python package [pycraf] (https://github.com/bwinkel/pycraf), that incorporate the Longley-Rice / ITM propagation model.
+Eventually, I'd also like to incorporate freznel zones into the analysis and use a Python package such as [pycraf] (https://github.com/bwinkel/pycraf), to incorporate the Longley-Rice / ITM propagation model.

+### Tropo Inversions
+This post on Reddit from a few years ago https://www.reddit.com/r/amateurradio/comments/oumzn4/reverse_engineering_hepburn_propagation_forecast/
+Hepburn propogation forcast and the anomlous ARPS signals

+## Lessons Learned
+The moral of the story here is, whenever possible, go beyond blindly following equations and think about what they mean.
+However, it's also a perfect example of how many levels there are to amateur radio and why I'm so glad I fell into this hobby.

+None of these is better than any other.
+It's like a giant puzzle with a bunch of smaller puzzles, you can stop at any time you feel comfortable and feel good about what you're doing.
+But the option is always there to go deeper.

+from ITU-R P.834-4
+Ducts exist whenever the vertical refractivity gradient at a given height and location is less than−157 N/km.The existence of ducts is important because they can give rise to anomalous radiowave propagation,particularly on terrestrial or very low angle Earth-space links.
+Ducts provide a mechanism forradiowave signals of sufficiently high frequencies to propagate far beyond their normal line-of-sightrange, giving rise to potential interference with other services (see Recommendation ITU-R P.452).They also play an important role in the occurrence of multipath interference (see RecommendationITU-R P.530) although they are neither necessary nor sufficient for multipath propagation to occuron any particular link